brownkat6/katrinarbrown/docs/speaking.md

 ### Debate
 In high school, I was a [2x state champion](https://drive.google.com/file/d/14VMl5QaqvOlLlHkxkB4a2Fn4Xy9jzzQy/view) and 3x national qualifier in Public Forum Debate and Questions Debate.
 I was awarded the [Bob Brittain Debate Scholarship](https://www.inspeechanddebate.org/recognition/scholarships) (2021), which is granted to the single top debater in Indiana each year, and featured in the [Herald Times](https://drive.google.com/file/d/14VMl5QaqvOlLlHkxkB4a2Fn4Xy9jzzQy/view) as the first student from my school to win state.

-Probe my thoughts on economic sanctions against Venezuela, China's Belt and Road Initiative, deep sea mining, or anti-missile defense systems anytime!
+Probe my thoughts on economic sanctions against Venezuela, China's Belt and Road Initiative, deep sea mining of rare earth elements, or anti-missile defense systems anytime!